 Do A Competitor Analysis

 Just defining your brand identity and personality is not enough.
-You have to make sure that you stand out of the crowd.
+You have to make sure that you stand out from the crowd.
 For that, you need an extensive competitor analysis.
 Research and analyse –

 - What type of logo do your competitors use for their brands?